squidarth/squidarth.github.io/_posts/2020-09-06-scala-mocks.md

 ```

 In my tests, I want to make sure that `Bar` is behaving correctly.
-However, this hard to do, because if we're using a *real* `Foo` object,
+However, this hard to do, because if we use a *real* `Foo` object,
-it will be a random number every time!
+it will return a random number every time!

 Ideally, we could have some object that has the *same interface* as `Foo`, that
 instead of getting a random number, returns some dummy value.
 This would allow us